-X-rays are usually obtained to evaluate for arthritis and any other distortion of the bones and joints.
-On occasion, other studies may be considered, such as MRI or CT scan, for special situations which can not be adequately assessed by X-rays.
+X-rays are usually taken to evaluate for arthritis and any other distortion of the bones and joints.
+For special situations, other tests may be considered such as an MRI or CT scan.